+Continue medication as prescribed

+Implanted cardio defibrillator patients

+- We will contact your cardiologist for a letter stating your defibrillator has been checked within the last 12 months. - If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.

+Pacemaker Patients

-Continue medication as prescribed Implanted cardio defibrillator patients We will contact your cardiologist for a letter stating your defibrillator has been checked within the last 12 months.
-If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.
-Pacemaker Patients We will contact your cardiologist for a letter stating your pacemaker has been checked within the last 12 months.
-If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.
-Cardiology If you have been seen by a cardiologist in the last 6 months, notify procedure scheduling at 352-331-8902 x 206.
+- We will contact your cardiologist for a letter stating your pacemaker has been checked within the last 12 months. - If you have not had a visit with your cardiologist in the last 12 months, you will need to be seen prior to your procedure.